Go back

 Collective Defense Cuts Response Time and Amazes Employees

 Cloudera selected Material for its flexible approach to end-user reporting and novel post-delivery response to suspicious messages.
-The process was powered by Phishing Herd Immunity, which empowers an individual employee to protect everyone else from similar messages with minimal disruption and without the bottleneck of an investigation.
+The process was powered by Phishing Protection, which empowers an individual employee to protect everyone else from similar messages with minimal disruption and without the bottleneck of an investigation.
 To test it out, the Cloudera team piloted Material with a phishing training campaign that targeted 10% of employees during their Security Awareness Month.
 When they saw the remarkable results from this initial test, Cloudera standardized their reporting and response on Material.
 Eddie Garcia describes what happened next: “Material automatically remediated the phishing messages reported by other employees.
 There was a lot of chatter in Slack about it.
 People were amazed, and it gave them satisfaction knowing that their reports were acted upon so quickly.”

 “Material automatically remediated the phishing messages reported by other employees.
 There was a lot of chatter in Slack about it.
 People were amazed, and it gave them satisfaction knowing that their reports were acted upon so quickly.”